Chainflow/oasis-mission-control/INSTRUCTIONS.md

     Configure **yes** if you wish to get email alerts otherwise make it **no** .

-- *val_operator_addr*
+- *validator_addr*

-    Operator address of your validator which will be used to get staking, delegation and distribution rewards.
+    Address of your validator which will be used to get staking and delegation etc.

 - *validator_hex_addr*

     Validator hex address useful to know about last proposed block, missed blocks and voting power.

+    - If you want to know this hex address you can simply run this command on your oasis node.
+    (`oasis-node identity tendermint show-consensus-address --datadir /root/dir/node`)

 - *staking_denom*